-2.18 The first Licensing Policy issued by the Council (2005-2007) included a special saturation policy in respect of Jewry Street and parts of High Street.
+- 2.18 This Council does not have a Special Saturation Policy - 2.19 The first Licensing Policy issued by the Council (2005-2007) included a special saturation policy in respect of Jewry Street and parts of High Street.
 The Council remains concerned about the concentration of licensed premises in central Winchester, and the resultant demands which are placed on the police, who have to deal with problems of crime and disorder and public nuisance which can arise in connection with such premises, especially when premises are open late at night.
 It would be particularly concerned about the increased demands on the resources of the police, the local authority and providers of transport and health services if there were to be a substantial increase in the number of licensed premises in central Winchester, and applicants for new premises would be expected to deal with these concerns in their submitted operating schedules.
-The Council has particular concerns about Jewry Street and parts of Upper High Street, and paragraph 2.23 below sets out a special saturation policy in respect of these areas.
+The Council has particular concerns about Jewry Street and High Street and paragraph 2.23 below sets out a special saturation policy in respect of these areas.